victorelgersma/Couchbase-presentation/savannah_notes.md

 - A cluster is one or more nodes which are each running a Couchbase Server
 - Additional nodes can be initialised and join a cluster
-- REST API underpins the UI?
+- Users can manage clusters via REST API or Couchbase UI
 - The cluster manager is written in Erlang, a virtual machine based language
 ![bg right height:90% 105%](img/couchbase-node.png)
 <!-- May draw one -->